 - Be enrolled in a REACH School System in an eligible middle school.

-- Qualify according to the federal income eligibility guidelines.
+- Demonstrate financial need according to the federal income eligibility guidelines.

 - Not have had more than two in-school suspensions during the two semesters or four quarters immediately preceding the spring term of the student’s 7th-grade year.